Ad

 Recently opened in Brentwood, Taichi Bubble Tea serves a colorful lineup of handcrafted bubble teas, fruit teas, poke bowls, sushi burritos, ramen, and other customizable favorites.

-The fast-growing concept, which launched in 2015 and now has locations across the U.S., is all about fresh ingredients with bold Asian-inspired flavors in a casual setting.
+The fast-growing concept, launched in 2015 and now with locations across the U.S., is all about fresh ingredients and bold Asian-inspired flavors in a casual setting.

 A bowl of ramen with sliced pork, vegetables, and mushrooms, four vegetable sushi rolls, and two bubble tea drinks on a tray.Pin